-Beneficiaries may present a claim for reimbursement, together with a Final Report, upon completion.
-The Beneficiary needs to submit a declaration that the project has achieved a reduction in Primary Energy Demand (PED) of at least 30%.
+Beneficiaries may present a claim for reimbursement, together with a Final Report, upon completion and achievement of a reduction in the Primary Energy Demand (PED) of at least 30%.

 Where construction works are carried out, beneficiaries are to also submit a statement from a warranted architect/engineer, supported by evidence, that at least 70% (by weight) of the non-hazardous construction and demolition waste generated on the construction site was prepared for re-use, recycling and other material recovery.